 The Celiac Scene™ is the premier source for great gluten-free living in Victoria, Vancouver Island & the Gulf Islands.
-Owned & operated by celiacs, we guide you to restaurants we trust, where to enjoy safe fish and chips, the best places to shop, fresh gluten-free baking at farmer’s markets, in-store gluten-free tastings and all the fun you can possibly have under the Celiac Sun!
+Owned & operated by celiacs, we guide those new to the diet or new to town to the restaurants we trust, the best places to shop, the local brands to buy and how to have the very best fun under the celiac sun!

 What is Celiac Disease?

 Celiac disease occurs in individuals with a genetic predisposition for making antibodies to gluten.
 When gluten protein – found in wheat, barley and rye – is ingested, autoimmune antibodies not only attack the gluten, they also damage the lining of the small intestine.
 Symptoms may include digestive pain, constipation, diarrhea and fatigue.
 The resulting malabsortion of nutrients can lead to slowed growth and development in children and anemia, osteoporosis and fertility issues in adults.
 Untreated celiacs are also at an increased risk of developing digestive cancers and other autoimmune diseases.
 The only treatment is a strict gluten-free diet for life.
 The world-wide incidence of Celiac disease is estimated at 1 in 100.
 Of the number of people with Celiac disease in Canada, less than 5% will be properly diagnosed in their lifetimes despite the existence of a simple, prescreening blood test.

 Is there a test for Celiac disease?

 Yes!
 There are two pre-screening blood tests that can determine whether your body makes the antibodies that are associated with Celiac disease:

 - Total Serum IgA